mapattacker/datascience/fastapi.rst

 It also includes a number of useful functions to make API creations easier.

-Request & Response Schema
+Request-Response Schema
 -------------------------

-FastAPI uses pydantic to define the schema of the request & response APIs.
+FastAPI uses the ``pydantic`` library to define the schema of the request & response APIs.
 This allows the auto generation in the OpenAPI documentations, and for the former, for validating the schema when a request is received.

-For example given the json:
+For example, given the json:

 .. code:: json